slabstech/gaganyatri.com/_posts/books/2019/2019-03-02-letter-guru-robin-v1.md

 some to my friends at Subex, some to the students at my alma mater St Mary's School, Huballi.

 All the books contain a main theme "Dharma", the root word behind Integrity.
+His books say in multitude of ways to live a happy, prosperous, peaceful & loving life.
+All one needs to do is to live with Integrity.

+Now let me recollect some of the beautiful lessons from his books

+* The Monk Who Sold His Ferrari

+  Life of a rich lawyer, who transform his way of living after a life threatening event.
+He gave up his riches, his prized red ferrari to travel to India to learn the way of simple living from the sages.
+  He learns that with least material belongings, it is easier to live happy, because you live for only today.
+It is difficult in the beginning, for the human brain by evolution always wants to a accumulate to decrease starvation.
+As gandhi said "The world is enough for all our needs, but it can never be enough for ones greed".
+Yes, one needs to prepare for the future but one must not forget to live today.

+* Who Will Cry When You Die

+  All Men Must Die : the famous line from George R. R. Martin.
+Unfortunately we all live like we are immortal, procrastinating and not living to our potential.
+We postpone living to so some other day, we tell ourselves that we live happily after retirement.
+Yes, the probability of living longer is high.
+One must plan for the future to sustain ourselves and be independent.
+But how much money, only one can decide.
+Its an irony to see these days, that the richest people from so and so place that people worship.
+If you look closely you will see the gaps between have's and have-not's.
+What do you think, would the world be the same way, If Gandhi had decided to look after his progeny, working towards a life of luxury.